SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 ##Cluster
 A Cluster is a collection of servers that can make connections to each other without damaging each other, as they are in *'in-sync'* and owned by a common entity.
 > Practically, your `bot-script` will be given control of a cluster in the beginning.
-Your aim is to, ofcourse, expand your cluster.
+Your aim is to, of-course, expand your cluster.

 ##Computational Power *(Currency of the Game)*